zhaoyul/aposd-vs-clean-code/README.md

 In my opening remarks I talked about how it's important to reduce the amount of information people have to keep in their minds at once.
-In this situation, readers have to remember that loop while they read four intervening methods that are mostly unrelated.
+In this situation, readers have to remember that loop while they read four intervening methods that are mostly unrelated to the loop.
 You apparently think this will be easy and natural (I disagree).
 But it's even worse than that.
 There is no indication which parts of `checkOdd...` will be important later on, so the only safe approach is to remember *everything*, from *every*